epfl-ada/ada-2023-project-lasempanadas/datastory.md

 However, we believe that our metric is sufficient to be a relatively accurate proxy for actual fame (after all, the bottom line for most actors, as an average, is how good your movies are), as well as being more accurate to proxy the fame within the industry, which is perhaps more relevant to any aspiring actor, and more indicative of whether you are remembered as an icon of cinema or of controversy.

 <span style="color: red;">ajouter d'autres caveats ici par rapport aux personas, ou autre compromis techniques qu'on a du faire</span>

+#### Caveats of the Fame Score
+While our fame score effectively measures an actor's success in the film industry, it's important to note its limitations.
+Real-world fame often extends beyond cinematic achievements, influenced by actors' off-screen lives.
+Our metric focuses on on-screen impact and might not capture the full spectrum of an actor's public image.
+It's also worth noting that gathering "social data" for the 100+ years of movies and actors we have would be extremely difficult.

+We believe that our metric is sufficiently accurate for our purposes, as "social" popularity and our fame score are not independent.
+A sharp increase in an actor's popularity in events outside their movies will have an impact on the next movie this actor plays, and the number of people tuning in (or voting) would be affected as well.

 # The Plot